Finnish Work and Residence Permits

-Priority is given to EU citizens and equivalent persons
+Priority is given to EU citizens and equivalent persons for job openings

 When making its deliberations, the employment office takes into account that EU citizens and equivalent persons, as well as other people who already legitimately reside in Finland and who in fact may be available to perform the work, have a priority in attaining job openings in the EU area.

 There are exceptions to these rules, and in certain circumstances or professional capacities you may work in Finland without a residence permit for an employed person.
-For details please visit the

 Application Processing & Decision